Lucky-Gary-B-Button/StitchAlloc-XLA/README.md

 We are highly interested in formally benchmarking this 2D spatiotemporal Corner Stitching allocation core within a production accelerator architecture.
 Our objective is to transfer and integrate this framework into official compiler backends (e.g., the XLA/JAX compiler pipeline) as a next-generation primitive for infrastructure stabilization.

 * **Communication Route:** System architects, engineering leads, or technical decision-makers are invited to open a formal GitHub Issue using the `[Tech-Transfer]` tag.
 Alternatively, a secure channel may be established directly via the contact information provided on my profile.
-* **Available Assets:** Upon entering formal discussions and executing a standard Non-Disclosure Agreement (NDA), we are prepared to grant full access to the complete, unredacted codebase—including our proprietary low-latency *Stitch-Healing & Coalescing* routines—as well as the complete binary telemetry dataset (`.pbtxt`) generated from our 10,000-request stress runs.
+* **Available Assets & Technical Evaluation:** The core architecture and production telemetry logs are fully prepared for structured review.
+For organizations interested in formal technical dialogue, benchmarking synchronization, or evaluating the underlying codebase (including the *Stitch-Healing & Coalescing* routine and the 10,000-request `.pbtxt` datasets), please initiate contact through the channels specified in the profile.
+We welcome professional, compliance-aligned discussions under standard industry protocols.

 **[Download Production Telemetry Dataset (telemetry_logs.zip)](https://github.com/Lucky-Gary-B-Button/StitchAlloc-XLA/releases/download/v1.0.0/telemetry_logs.zip)**
 *(Direct link to the v1.0.0 validated dataset.)*